Self-Supervised Siamese Autoencoders: Self-Supervised Representation Learning

-Autoencoders are another family of self-supervised models and build on the concept of maximizing the mutual information between some input $\x$ and a latent code $\z$ \citep{vincent2010stacked}.
+Autoencoders are another family of self-supervised models and build on the concept of maximizing the mutual information between some input $\x$ and corresponding latent code $\z$ \citep{vincent2010stacked}.
 Yet, they need to be restricted in some way such that the model does not simply learn an identity mapping where $\z$ is equal to $\x$, usually achieved by using a smaller dimensionality for $\z$.
-For a denoising autoencoder, the input $\x$ is distorted (e.g., by applying Gaussian noise), and this corrupted version $\tilde{\x}$ is used as input to the model $\x' = \operatorname{Dec}(\operatorname{Enc}(\tilde{\x}))$.
-The loss $L_{\text{dae}} = D(\x', \x)$ is minimized to make $\x$ and $\x'$ as similar to each other as possible.
-Note that the denoising autoencoder does not see $\x$, only its corrupted counterpart $\tilde{\x}$, but is still trained to match $\x$.
-Therefore, the model should learn to focus more on the crucial information to reconstruct the original inputs, and optimally, the representations encode only relevant signals without noise.
+For a denoising autoencoder, the input $\x$ is distorted, e.g., by applying Gaussian noise, and this corrupted version $\tilde{\x}$ is used as input to the model $\x' = \operatorname{Dec}(\operatorname{Enc}(\tilde{\x}))$.
+The loss $L_{\text{dae}} = D(\x', \x)$ is minimized to make $\x$ and $\x'$ as similar as possible.
+Note that the denoising autoencoder does not see $\x$, only its corrupted version $\tilde{\x}$, but still aims to reconstruct $\x$.
+Hence, the model should learn to focus more on the crucial information to reconstruct the original inputs, and optimally, the representations encode only relevant signals without noise. \looseness=-1